brunohmferreira/PreVersionNumberDefinitionAndValidation/README.md

   - When running in YAML pipelines, they are applied to ___both___ __Jobs__ and __Deployment Jobs__
 - __Release__: The Decorators in this folder work ___only___ with the Classic Release pipelines.

-This project focus on a Build type and it runs before any other task in the pipeline.
+This project focus on a Build type and it runs after checkout in the pipeline.

 ## Getting Started